Shelob9/git-cms/README.md

 # GitCMS

-Git-baked CMS with React components.
+Git-based CMS with optional React components and Next.js-integrations that dreams of being a distributed knowledge graph.

 An experiment by [Josh Pollock](https://joshpress.net).